relet/swishulator/README.md

  [1] This is somewhat calibrated for around 36.4-40N.
 I am not sure how linear the scale is, so currently lower values fall short of the mark, while power ball shots overshoot.

+## examples:

+`./sim.py level0.plist`

+tries to find the best shot off tee in this level using the default settings (Power 13/40NN), angle 0-180 in steps of 0.1, regular ball, HEADLESS mode (scanning).
+A black window will open while the engine is scanning through 1800 possible angles.
+When finished, it will display possible swishes, the best angle, and the best angle for various spreads.
+Finally, a new window will pop up simulating the best angle in SHOW mode.

+`./sim.py level0.plist 45 30 show`

+simulates a single shot with angle 45, power 30 NN.

+`./sim.py level0.plist 0 40 headless shield`

+tries to find the best shot using shield ball.
+Here, we explicitly specify the starting angle (which is increased in steps of 0.1), power in NoodleNewton, headless mode and powerup.

 ## settings:

 A number of constants can be set at the beginning of the simulation script.
 Please check the section `VARIABLES WE NEED TO EYEBALL`.